-- Cranbrook School recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE. - All staff must be aware that they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - The Head or DSL will disclose information about a student on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to be proactive in sharing information as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate All staff are aware they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - Cranbrook School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is complaint with all matters relating to confidentiality and information sharing requirements.
+- KCSIE, the Information Commissioner's Office (ICO) and the DfE "Information sharing advice for safeguarding practitioners" guidance provides further details regarding information sharing principles and expectations. - The Head or DSL will disclose information about a student on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to be proactive in sharing information as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate All staff are aware they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - In regard to confidentiality and information sharing, staff will only involve those who need to be involved, such as the DSL (or a deputy) and Kent Integrated Children's Services (or equivalent).
+All staff are aware they cannot promise a child that they will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child. - Cranbrook School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is complaint with all matters relating to confidentiality and information sharing requirements.
 Our DPO is Satswana Limited and is contactable via Colin Howard colin.howard@satswana.com. - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2022). - DfE Guidance on Information Sharing (July 2018) provides further detail.
-This can be found on Sharepoint in the safeguarding area.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2022).